jetbridge/axios-jwt/README.md

 # axios-jwt

-Store, transmit, refresh JWT authentication tokens for axios
+Store, clear, transmit and automatically refresh JWT authentication tokens.

 ## What does it do?

 Applies a request interceptor to your axios instance.

 The interceptor automatically adds an access token header (default: `Authorization`) to all requests.
-It stores `access_token` and `refresh_token` in `localStorage` and reads them when needed.
+It stores `accessToken` and `refreshToken` in `localStorage` and reads them when needed.

 It parses the expiration time of your access token and checks to see if it is expired before every request.
-If it is expired, a request to refresh and store a new access token is automatically performed before the request proceeds.
+If it has expired, a request to refresh and store a new access token is automatically performed before the request proceeds.

 ## How do I use it?